 b.
-1989 in Tegucigalpa, raised in the Caribbean coast of Honduras, lives and works between Honduras and Basel (CH)
+1989 in Tegucigalpa, raised in the Caribbean coast of Honduras, lives and works between Honduras and Zurich (CH)

-Lives and works between Honduras and Basel, Switzerland.
+Lives and works between Honduras, Basel and Zurich.
 It was only after first training as a classical violinist at the National School of Music of Tegucigalpa, Honduras, and then obtaining a BA in Audiovisual Communication at the Universidad Tecnológica Centroamericana, that Pável Aguilar moved to study fine arts at Institut Kunst Gender Natur in Basel.

 Examined in the context of his biography, it is therefore not surprising if Aguilar’s artistic approach is, in essence, transdisciplinary and can be situated at the nexus between music and visual arts.
 Aguilar’s broad Latin-American background – he was born and raised in Honduras but lived and worked also in Mexico and Colombia – also had an important impact on his work.